Skip to main

 • A new DS-2019 will be issued to the student.
 Employment may not begin prior to this authorization.
 It will take approximately one week to complete the paperwork.

 • While on Academic Training, a change of status, new address or departure from the United States must be reported to SEVIS.
 To report your address, please enter your address in myUK.
-If your account is longer active, you may report your address to the Database Management Specialist, Josh Burke at isss@uky.edu
+If your account is longer active, you may report your address to the Database Management Specialist, Logan Fergusson at lofergus@uky.edu.

 Employment Authorization for Severe Economic Hardship (Undergraduate, Graduate, ESL)